Towards Automatic Model Comparison: An Adaptive Sequential Monte Carlo Approach: Background

 \section{Background}

-Bayesian model comparison must be based upon the posterior distribution over models.
+Bayesian model comparison depends upon the posterior distribution over models.
 It is only possible to obtain closed-form expressions for posterior model probabilities in very limited situations.
-Over the past five decades, this problem has attracted considerable attention.
-It is not feasible to exhaustively summarise this literature here.
-We aim only to describe the major contributions to the area and recent developments which are particularly relevant to the present paper.
+The general problem has attracted considerable attention and it is not feasible to exhaustively summarise this literature here.
+We describe the major contributions to the area and recent developments of particular relevance.